agreatopportunity/space_doa_esp32/README.md

 | Mine cadence       |       20 s |       20 s | Time-based             |
 | Mempool pressure   |       3 tx |       3 tx | Early mine if ≥ N      |

-If you want, I can tailor this README to your exact pinout, Wi-Fi mode (AP vs STA), and deployment topology (bench vs HIL vs flight).